-Respondent stipulated, and the evidence is clear, that he violated duties owed to his clients, to the public, to the legal system and to the legal profession.
-Members of the public are entitled to expect lawyers to exhibit the highest standards of honesty and integrity, and lawyers have a duty to act in such a manner as to maintain the integrity of the Bar and the profession.
+- 112. Respondent stipulated that he violated duties owed to his clients, to the public, to the legal system and to the legal profession.
+Members of the public are entitled to expect lawyers to exhibit the highest standards of honesty and integrity.
 In filing vouchers that contained billing that did not accurately represent Respondent's actual time, Respondent failed this expectation.
 Moreover, lawyers are officers of the Court and must abide by the rules of substance and procedure which shape the administration of justice.
-When Respondent submitted his many vouchers for payment, he declared under the penalty of perjury with his signature that three things existed: (1) that the submitted voucher complied with the provisions of the statute; (2)

-that the time set forth for the attorney was actual and necessary time that the attorney expended on legal services; and (3) that the expense set forth were actual and necessary expenses that that occurred in providing legal representation.
-In reality, Respondent's vouchers did not comply with the law or the guidelines of the PDS.
-The courts must be able to rely on lawyers to provide their true and accurate time when they submit vouchers to be paid, and without such truthfulness, the duty to the entire legal system is infringed.
+When Respondent submitted his many vouchers for payment, he declared under the penalty of perjury with his signature that three things existed: (1) that the submitted voucher complies with the provisions of the statute; (2) that the time set forth for the attorney is actual and necessary time that the attorney expended on legal services; and (3) that the expenses set forth are actual and necessary expenses that occur in providing legal representation.
+Respondent's vouchers did not comply with the law or the guidelines of the PDS.
+The courts must be able to rely on lawyers to provide their true and accurate time when they submit vouchers to be paid, and without such truthfulness, the duty to the entire legal system is infringed. - 113.
+Respondent stipulated that he submitted pay vouchers to the court that were incorrect and as such misrepresented these matters to the court.
+By presenting inaccurate vouchers to the Court, Respondent inadvertently misrepresented his actual and necessary time.
+Respondent's conduct continued over the course of several years and Respondent received thousands of dollars in payments from the PDS for the bills he submitted.
+Respondent acknowledged that it was his professional and ethical responsibility to ensure